+Each university shall:

-6.1 Each university will:a) Register the other university’s exchange students as non-degree of the host university who continue as students of their home university.
+Register the other university’s exchange students as non-degree of the host university who continue as students of their home university.

-b) Permit the other university’s exchange students to enrol at the host university in courses for which they are qualified.
+Permit the other university’s exchange students to enrol at the host university in courses for which they are qualified.

-c) Ensure that students maintain full-time enrolment status, in accordance with the requirements of their student visa.
+Ensure that students maintain full-time enrolment status, in accordance with the requirements of their student visa.

 For .... students applying at the UMY, the minimum enrolment is 12 credit units per semester and the maximum enrolment is 24 credit units per semester.

 For UMY students studying at ...., the minimum enrolment is 12 units per semester and the maximum enrolment is 24 units per semester.

 Provide advice and information to exchange students on the courses relevant to each exchange student’s studies.

-e) Ensure that exchange students will receive free tuition and student’s dorm for maximum 2 semesters
+Ensure that exchange students will receive free tuition and student’s dorm for maximum 2 semesters

-f) On completion of a student’s course of study, forward an official transcript to the student and/or the home university.
+On completion of a student’s course of study, forward an official transcript to the student and/or the home university.

 6.2 Credit for courses taken will be transferred at the discretion of the home university in accordance with its policies and procedures.

 6.3 The parties acknowledge and agree that certain courses and programs are not available to exchange students under this Agreement.

-________________________________________________________________________

 7. FINANCIAL ARRANGEMENTS

 7.1 Subject to clause 4.3 each university will give free tuition fees for exchange students.
 The universities acknowledge and agree that other fees such as course materials fees or computer use fees may be required of exchange students by the host university.
 The universities acknowledge that each exchange student shall pay all required tuition and educational fees to her or his home university.

-7.2 the universities acknowledge and agree that all other costs, including travel, health insurance, textbook, passport and visa cost and living expenses are the personal responsibility of the student.
+7.2 The universities acknowledge and agree that all other costs, including travel, health insurance, textbook, passport and visa cost and living expenses are the personal responsibility of the student.

-7.3 The universities acknowledge and agree that these provisions do not prevent applications from students for scholarship from their home university or independent bodies, but that students can not be guaranteed that such scholarships will be available to them.

 8. STUDENT SUPPORT AND OBLIGATIONS

 8.1 The host university will provide exchange students with on arrival assistance (including assistance with finding suitable accommodation), orientation and ongoing support services throughout the period of enrolment.
 The host university will ensure that the students will be able to access a full range of student support services available to students of the host university.

-8.2 The universities acknowledge and agree that :a) All exchange students must abide by the laws of the host country and regulations, rules and policies of the host university; and
+8.2 The universities acknowledge and agree that :

+All exchange students must abide by the laws of the host country and regulations, rules and policies of the host university; and

 b) All exchange students must comply with the requirements of their student visa, including requirement concerning full-time enrolment, attendance and participation in all learning activities and all other applicable rules and regulations.

-8.3 If any of the exchange students studying at the host university are unable to continue their studies, as soon as practicable after becoming aware of this the host university will advise the home university and provide relevant details.
+8.3 If any of the exchange students studying at the host university are unable to continue their studies, as soon as practicable after becoming aware of this, the host university will advise the home university and provide relevant details.

 8.4 Exchange students who fail to abide by the requirements of clause 8.2 may be subject to disciplinary action and may be required to leave the host university.
 If any exchange student is subject to disciplinary action or required to leave the host university, the host university will advise the home university and provide relevant details as soon as practicable.

 9. CONTACT PERSON

-9.1 The UMY contact persons for matters failling within this Agreement are
+9.1 The UMY contact persons for this Agreement are